oracle/learning-library/developer-library/soamp-migration/provision-soamp/provision-soamp.md

 For this lab, you need to have prepared the OCI tenancy with:

 - Putty
 - SSH Public-Private Key pair
+- WinSCP (optional)

 ## **STEP 1:** Provision the stack through the Marketplace